codingo/Reconnoitre/README.md

 | --quick | Move to the next target after performing a quick scan and writing first-round recommendations. |

 ## Usage Examples
 _Note that these are some examples to give you insight into potential use cases for this tool.
-Command lines can be added or removed based on what you wish to acomplish with your scan._
+Command lines can be added or removed based on what you wish to accomplish with your scan._

 ### Scan a single host, create a file structure and discover services
 ```